kagaries-edition/kagaries-edition-public/README.md

 Bedrock Edition is currently unsupported.

-This is not meant to be fair, but also not so unfair its not fun (except hardMode), create an issue if you want to give a suggestion if you want something to be more balenced.
+This is not meant to be fair, but also not so unfair its not fun (except extreme), create an issue if you want to give a suggestion if you want something to be more balenced.

 If you need info on any of the new recipes or changes, they will be located in the wiki when it is done